 What Is A Spark Plug?

-Internal combustion engines use a spark plug, an electrical device, to ignite compressed aerosol gasoline using an electric spark.
-The electrical component is highly used to perform mechanical jobs.
+Internal combustion engines use a spark plug, which is an electrical device that ignites compressed aerosol gasoline with an electric spark.
+Mechanical jobs heavily rely on electrical components.
 In simple terms, spark plugs turn an energy source (gasoline) into movement.

 The performance spark plugs are tougher, having the ability to withstand a greater change in temperatures and mechanical stresses.
-However, regular types can’t withstand such conditions.
+Regular types, on the other hand, cannot endure these extreme conditions.
 Well, we’ll further look into them below this article.

 Functions of a Spark Plug